 Rangers end regular season with 3-2 victory over Penguins

-Jimmy Vesey scored a tiebreaking goal in the third period and the New York Rangers beat the Pittsburgh Penguins 3-2 in the regular-season finale for both teams Sunday night Rangers end regular season with 3-2 victory over Penguins Jimmy Vesey scored a tiebreaking goal in the third period and the New York Rangers beat the Pittsburgh Penguins 3-2 in the regular-season finale for both teams Sunday night Check out this story on USATODAY.com: http://usat.ly/2nYvOWU CORRECTS TO MAGNUS HELLBERG- New York Rangers goalie Magnus Hellberg makes a save during the first period of an NHL hockey game against the Pittsburg Penguins Sunday, April 9, 2017, at Madison Square Garden in New York.
+Pittsburgh Penguins center Nick Bonino scores a goal past New York Rangers goalie Magnus Hellberg during the first period of an NHL hockey game Sunday, April 9, 2017, at Madison Square Garden in New York.
+CORRECTS TO MAGNUS HELLBERG- New York Rangers goalie Magnus Hellberg makes a save during the first period of an NHL hockey game against the Pittsburg Penguins Sunday, April 9, 2017, at Madison Square Garden in New York.

 Add your comments below